Imergent-Technology/Protogen/README.md

 ### Environment Setup
 - Copy `env.template` to `api/.env` and configure
-- Ensure `progress.local` is in your hosts file
+- Ensure `protogen.local` is in your hosts file
 - Run setup scripts for initial configuration

 ### Shared Configuration